Anisha Joshi

 Biography highlights

-- Author of Heal Your Back: 4 Steps to a Pain-free Life, Penguin (Vermilion), 2024.
+- Author of Heal Your Back: 4 Steps to a Pain-Free Life, Penguin (Vermilion), 2024.

 - Principal of the Year, Institute of Osteopathy, 2019.

-- Resident on-screen osteopath, ITV’s This Morning.
+- Resident on-screen osteopath for ITV’s This Morning.

 - Graduate of the British College of Osteopathic Medicine (BCOM), London.